refaktor/rye/planing.md

 Let state saves be encrypted with password and console_.....rye.enc ask for same password.
 Demo it with simple contextplay password manager.

+### Additional functions, value types [++]

++ walk - useful for dialects, recursive algos, ...
++ xword, exword improvements, xword accepts args, equality - matching still works

+### Import function , current path / script [--]

+Import function like "do load %file" but only looks for files local to the main script file or current script file basically.
+Try to make import always relative to current script, so interpreter should have a concept of "current script" at loplevel.
+Maybe a specific "do" variant that is invoked in improt and is script location aware.

+This would also be needed for loader errors in case of multiple files, so you know what file the loader failed.

+### Improve errors with current path / script [--]

+At least loader errors should be able to display filename next to location.
+Toplevel code at least should also be aware of script filename, or should we look in direction of a stacktrace.
+Would we need to manually manage the stack of callees' maybe only in debug flag since it would impact performance.
+Maybe functionname => number of calls so recursion doesn't push out the stack info.

+### Liner with standard ansi colors, some improvements [--]

+Test using standard colors, we will see if they work in Emacs ansi-term then, we will see if maybe general terminal theming works on them, also xterm.js probably has theming, test it, make build flag if possible, update refaktor/liner for it.

+We could also try to add some low hanging fruit improvements of syntax highligher for specific word types and jumping logic when we are already updating this.

-### Web console - fwd
+### Web console - fwd [--]

 - Make paste into shell work
 - More key combinations (ctrl-d, ...)
 - Sole keys (pageup, pagedown)

-### Additional functions, value types [++]

-+ walk - useful for dialects, recursive algos, ...
-+ xword, exword improvements, xword accepts args, equality - matching still works
+## LATER

+### Math dialect fwd

+Let math dialect call rye functions also, not just builtins.
+It would be good if we could just use function "math" ... not context math and in it function math or math/do ... but still preserve the usable context too.
+Hmmmm ....

 ### Mod-words - experiment

 `word::  ::word` would be mod-words and would allow changing existing values to words.
 So set-words would only create and fail if word already is set in current context.
 Mod-words would only change and fail if word is not yet defined.
 We rarely modify at all ... to much modifying is a smell that code could be written better. word:: visually is not horrible, or that noticable, but jsut noticable enough I think.
 So let's do this and we will see what practice shows.
 For starters just add it to loader but it could behave the same as set-word so we woule volontarily use it and see hot it looks and feels at all.
 If it seems ok, we change the interpreter.

-### Import function

-Import function like "do load %file" but only looks for files local to the main script file or current script file basically.
-Try to make import always relative to current script, so interpreter should have a concept of "current script" at loplevel.
-Maybe a specific "do" variant that is invoked in improt and is script location aware.

-This would also be needed for loader errors in case of multiple files, so you know what file the loader failed.

-### Console with standard ansi colors

-Test using standard colors, we will see if they work in Emacs ansi-term then, we will see if maybe general terminal theming works on them, also xterm.js probably has theming, test it, make build flag if possible, update refaktor/liner for it.

-## LATER

 ### do_main build flag and Android test